Azure/Microsoft-Defender-for-Cloud/Workbooks/Network Security Dashboard/ReadMe.md

-# Network Security workbook for Security Center
+# Network Security Dashboard for Security Center

-The new network security workbook for Security Center provides you a unified view and full visibility to your network security resources in Azure.
+The new network security dashboard for Security Center provides you a unified view and full visibility to your network security resources in Azure.
 If you have been actively using Security Center and Network Security features in Azure, this workbook is for you!
 Our newly dashboard is based on Azure Resource Graph (ARG) queries and divided to several sections such as:

 -	**Overview:** summary view of all your network security resources for selected subscription(s).